 The security card itself should be a distinctive colour or texture.

 Proximity cards are becoming increasingly common.
-These can greatly improve accessibility for people with vision loss, as there is no wrong way to swipe the card.
+These can greatly improve accessibility for people impacted by blindness, as there is no wrong way to swipe the card.
 As long as the card is within the detectable range of the door lock, the card will function.

 In addition to clear visual indications that a card has successfully triggered, audible indications should be provided.

 Keypad door locks should have the same layout as a typical telephone keypad with, at minimum, a tactile indicator located on the number 5.
-Avoid heat-sensitive touch pads, which can be difficult to use for people with vision loss.
+Avoid heat-sensitive touch pads, which can be difficult to use for people impacted by blindness.
 Keypads should follow the Canadian Standards Association’s “Accessible Design for Self-Service Interactive Devices” document, CAN/CSA-B651.2-07.
 It’s available through the ShopCSA website.

 A signal intended for the public to indicate that a building security system is operating should be visual as well as audible.